It really is bigger than a dress.

 Increased desire to shop small

 As my awareness for the reality of human trafficking increased throughout the month, so did my desire to support companies who are making a difference for those freed from trafficking.
 Companies like Elegantees and Imagine Goods, who provide much-needed employment for women after they have been freed.
-Companies like The Root Collective and Trades of Hope who provide fair income and wages to help in prevention.
+Companies like The Root Collective and Ten Thousand Villages who provide fair income and wages to help in prevention.
 It’s increased my desire to continue to find other companies to share with you so together we can all shop small and shop with intention.
 You can find a list of companies where your purchases can make a difference in my Shop Small Directory.

 Increased appreciation for dresses